dogacol/Lectures/README.md

 # Lectures

-You can find all the lectures notes I have available here.
+You can find all the lectures notes and syllabi here.

- Elimdeki tüm ders notlarına buradan ulaşabilirsiniz.
+Tüm ders notlarına ve izlencelere buradan ulaşabilirsiniz.